Everything was accounted for by number and weight,

 and the entire weight was recorded at that time.

-- To become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+- become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasing complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 Websites we recommend to explore:

 If you have any questions about our Mathematics curriculum, please contact Mrs Ross (subject lead) via the school office.
 Thank you